-The Landscape Architect will primarily administer the Illinois Tollway policy and procedures for the application and planning of natural elements, and the reduction of impacts on the landscape, including but not limited to, vegetation.
-The Landscape Architect will administer Illinois Tollway policies and procedures with a concern for stewardship and conservation of natural resources, aesthetics, and sensitivity to the community, with the goal of constructing roadways that improve mobility while enhancing the qualities of a place.
+The Landscape Architect will primarily administer the Illinois Tollway policy and procedures for the application and planning of natural elements and the reduction of impacts on the landscape, including but not limited to, vegetation.
+The Landscape Architect will administer Illinois Tollway policies and procedures with a concern for stewardship and conservation of natural resources, aesthetics and sensitivity to the community, with the goal of constructing roadways that improve mobility while enhancing the qualities of a place.
 The responsibilities of the Landscape Architect can vary by contract.
 The Landscape Architect, on a typical project, will guide the work as follows:

-- Advise the Designer, EP, Landscape DSE, and other members of the project team on in-the-field site investigations, the systematic examination of the site, the collection of site data, and analysis of existing site conditions; - Review the Issues and Opportunities Diagram and EVA to assist in establishing the Landscape Goals for the project; - Review any landscape design standards developed by County, local agencies, or municipalities with the Designer and the Landscape DSE, and determine to what extent they should be adopted for use on the project; - Assist in establishing the Landscape Goals for the project; - Advise the Designer and the Landscape DSE on the selection of plant material and on the site and landscape design direction; - Make the final assessment of the plant material selected to determine its suitability for site conditions and salt tolerance; - Approve the selection of bare root plant material where appropriate; - Review any addenda for compliance with Landscape Goals of the project; and - Work with the CM to nursery tag plant material and review placement of plant material on-site.
+- Advise the Designer, EP, Landscape DSE and other members of the project team on in-the-field site investigations, the systematic examination of the site, the collection of site data and analysis of existing site conditions; - Determine the need and requirement of an EVA.
+Review the Issues and Opportunities Diagram and EVA, as applicable, to assist in establishing the Landscape Goals for the project;

+- Determine tree replacement requirements for proposed tree removals. - Review any landscape design standards developed by County, local agencies or municipalities with the Designer and the Landscape DSE and determine to what extent they should be adopted for use on the project; - Assist in establishing the Landscape Goals for the project; - Advise the Designer and the Landscape DSE on the selection of seed mixes, plant material and on the site and landscape design direction: - Make the final assessment of the seed mixes and plant material selected to determine its suitability for site conditions and salt tolerance; - Approve the selection of bare root plant material where appropriate; - Review any addenda for compliance with Landscape Goals of the project; and - Work with the CM to nursery tag plant material and review placement of plant material on-site.